kunzeleric/gym__api__solid/README.md

 # Gympass style app

-This application was developed during the SOLID module of Rocketseat's Ignite track, featuring clean code practices as well.
+This is an API was developed during the SOLID module of Rocketseat's Ignite track, featuring clean code practices as well.
+It is similar to a GymPass application, making it possible for a user to register his\her account and check-in nearby gyms, in a close-to-reality scenario.

 ## Functionalities